kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - Here is the [whole WhatsApp chat with Jorge](../../../content/whatsapps/jorge-chat.txt).
 - It's interesting how I mention the `@drmuffy` account I was using for Polygon at the time.
 - I see the handle has been completely taken over now, the time of writing being 20th October 2025.
+- Certainly you would have needed to be logged in on my account to make the change, and I didn't have the chance to log out.
+- Did they swap it for a fake account straight away?
 - I guess Polygon backend engineers must have done that when [they fired me and shut down my system](../../2024/october.md#polygon-fires-the-whole-writing-team).

 ![DrMuffy](../../../content/images/drmuffy.png)